 This lesson is designed to introduce students to academic presentations.
 It contains information on how to plan, structure, and deliver an academic presentation.
 It includes a listening worksheet, presentation signposting phrases and a mini-presentation activity.
 Example.
 Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

 Presentation Phrases Sheet: a range of standard English phrases

 Suitable phrases to use for greeting, structuring, examples, transitions summarising and concluding.

 What is an Academic Presentation?

-What is an academic presentation?
-This lecture discusses the key ideas of giving a presentation including referencing, signposting, delivery and rehearsal.
-What to do notes and 2-page listening worksheet with answers.
-A great introduction to giving a presentation (teacher version).
-Level ***** [B1/B2/C1] Video [7:00] Example
+This lecture discusses the key ideas of giving an academic presentation including referencing, signposting, delivery and rehearsal.
+2-page listening worksheet with answers.
+A great introduction to giving a presentation.
+Example.
+Level ***** [B1/B2/C1] Video [7:00] / MP3 /

 This is a video example of a ‘basic’ presentation on Domestic Violence using signposting language and a basic structure

 Academic Presentation Marking Criteria